epaisay/laravel-analytics/README.md

 // Get geolocation analytics
 $locationStats = Analytics::getGeolocationAnalytics($post);

-## 4. Using in Controllers
+4. Using in Controllers

 Your controller methods will be automatically tracked if they're in the getTrackedActions() list:

-php
 public function show(Post $post)
 {
-    // This action is automatically tracked
-    return view('posts.show', compact('post'));
+    // This action is automatically tracked (if 'show' is in the list) return view('posts.show', compact('post'));
 }